SamarthBhatia/Flowatch/README.md

 firewall> exit
 ```

-### Rule Syntax
+### 📜 Rule Syntax

 Rule Format: `<application> <action> <address> <port>`

-- **application**: Application name or path, use "*" for all applications
+- `application`: Application name or path, use "*" for all applications
-- **action**: Either "allow" or "block"
+- `action`: Either "allow" or "block"
-- **address**: IP address, domain name, or "*" for all addresses
+- `address`: IP address, domain name, or "*" for all addresses
-- **port**: Port number, or 0 for all ports
+- `port`: Port number, or 0 for all ports

-## How It Works
+## ⚙️ How It Works

-Firewall uses `libpcap` to monitor network traffic and identifies processes making connections using the `/proc` filesystem.
+Flowatch uses `libpcap` to monitor network traffic and identifies processes making connections using the `/proc` filesystem.
 It builds behavior profiles for applications by learning their normal connection patterns and can alert or block abnormal behavior.

 The GeoIP functionality allows filtering traffic by country of origin, and the rule system provides flexible control over which applications can access the network.